 "Is the selected domain correct?" – should be always set to "External".
 If it is set otherwise, please use "Change it" link and select "Neither an institution nor a European body".

-"Username or e–mail address" – both can be used for login.
-Since usernames are generated automatically by ECAS during the registration, we suggest using email address as an easier way to remember.
+"Username or e–mail address" – both username or email address can be used for login.
+Since usernames are generated automatically by ECAS during the registration, we suggest using email address as an easier alternative.

 "Password" – as defined during the registration process